oroinc/documentation/user_guide/magento_channel_integration.rst

        Click "Sync website list" link if the list of Websites is outdated.

    * - **Admin url**
      - Optional field.
-An http link to the administrator panel of the specified Magento store.
+A url to the administrator panel of the specified Magento store.

    * - **Default owner***
      - Specifies what users can manage the configuration.
 By default is filled with the user